aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Call `getAccessTokenSilently` to get the access token.
 The `getAccessTokenSilently` function is async so you'll need to use `await` or `.then`.
 Then use this token to set the token property on the `userToSave` object.

 The `user` object has other properties, we are interested in two of them:
-- `sub` is the Auth0 subscriber's unique id.
+- `auth0Id` is the Auth0 subscriber's unique id.
 - `email`
 <br/>